CytoidCommunity/Cytoid-wiki/docs/en/storyboard/specification.md

     - That means **all scene objects are invisible** until you animate `opacity` to any value greater than `0`.
 - **width**: width of the object.
 Default coordinate system stageX.
 - **height**: height of the object.
 Default coordinate system stageY.
-    - 🌟 Starting from 2.0.0, **text objects automatically fit to their content** (`text`).
+    - :star: Starting from 2.0.0, **text objects automatically fit to their content** (`text`).
 That means setting `width` and `height` on a text will not do anything.
     - For sprites, the default dimensions are 200 (width) * 200 (height).
 - **layer:** layer of the object.
 Default `0`.
     - `0`: The default layer.
 Behind all game elements except the background.
     - `1`: Above all note elements, but under UI elements.
     - `2`: Above all game elements.
 - **order**: order of the object ***within its `layer`***.
 For example, an object with order `3` will display in front of an object with order `2`, assuming they have the same `layer`.
 If both objects have the same order, the later defined object will display in front of the earlier defined object.
-    - 🌟 Remember to always set the proper `order` on sprites!
+    - :star: Remember to always set the proper `order` on sprites!
 Otherwise, they may not show up in the actual game even they show up in CytoidPlayer.
 If you are unsure, you can just set it to `0`.
 - **fill_width**: if `true`, `width` and `height` are ignored, and this scene object automatically scratches to the stage's width and has a height of `10000`.
     - Useful if you just want to make a sprite that fills the entire viewport, like a background image.